Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-OBSTRUCTION_LIGHT_MIN_LEVELS                    Integer    15        Puts red obstruction lights on buildings >= the specified number levels.
+OBSTRUCTION_LIGHT_MIN_HEIGHT                    Integer    150       Puts red obstruction lights on buildings >= the specified number levels.
                                                                      If you do not want this, then just set the value to 0.
+The official FAA
+                                                                     `source`_ specifies 499 feet (153 m) as a rule.

 BUILDING_FAKE_AMBIENT_OCCLUSION                 Boolean    True      Fake ambient occlusion by darkening facade textures towards the ground, using
                                                                      the formula 1 - VALUE * exp(- AGL / HEIGHT ) during texture atlas generation.